fgeorges/ml-invoker/README.md

 `$lang` defaults to `xquery`.

-Example, to call a function item on specific content and modules
+Example, to call a function item on a specific content database:
-databases:

 ```xquery
 eval:call(